-You can switch out the small amount of white whole wheat flour for Flaxseed Meal (affiliate link) or Hemp Hearts (affiliate link) if you don’t want to use flour or prefer a version that’s lower in carbs.
+You can switch out the small amount of white whole wheat flour for Flaxseed Meal (affiliate link) or Hemp Hearts (affiliate link) if you don’t want to use flour or prefer a version that’s Keto and Gluten.

 What cottage cheese do I buy?

 You can use full-fat or reduced-fat cottage cheese for this recipe, but personally I have a strong preference for Daisy Cottage Cheese, and that’s the one I always use.

 How to Make Cottage Cheese Breakfast Muffins with Mushrooms and Feta: